gillib/diagnosticSearch/README.md

 # Setup:
 - Install node.js version 10.4.0
-- copy the diagnosticSearch directory and all it's content to your machine
+- Clone the diagnosticSearch repository and all it's content to your machine
-- open the terminal in the diagnosticSearch directory and install the project dependencies by entering the following command `npm i`
+- Open the terminal in the projects main directory and install the project dependencies by entering the following command `npm i`
-- open the default.json file located in the config directory and change the port value to one that is free on your machine
+- Open the default.json file located in the config directory and change the port value to one that is free on your machine

 # Run Server:
-open the terminal in the diagnosticSearch directory and enter the following command `npm start`
+open the terminal in the projects main directory and enter the following command `npm start`

 # Indexing Documents